jd28/the_awakening/doc/encounters.md

 # Policies
-There are four possible spawn point selection polcies:
+There are three possible spawn point selection polcies:

 * `POLICY_NONE` - No policy, spawn point selection is furthest from creature entering encounter.
 * `POLICY_EACH` - The spawn group is spawned at every spawn
 * `POLICY_RANDOM` - The spawn group is spawned at a random spawn point.
-* `POLICY_SPECIFIC` - Explicitly select of spawn.
-The spawn point must be passed when calling `Spawn`.